TrellixVulnTeam/swahilipython_SCMU/Doc/library/mmap.rst

    .. method:: read([n])

-      Return a :class:`bytes` containing up to *n* bytes starting from the current file position.
-If the argument is omitted, ``None`` or negative, return all bytes from the current file position to the end of the mapping.
+      Return a :class:`bytes` containing up to *n* bytes starting kutoka the current file position.
+If the argument is omitted, ``None`` or negative, return all bytes kutoka the current file position to the end of the mapping.
 The file position is updated to point after the bytes that were returned.